 Whole World Cake

 Cross curricular for KS1 or Year 3/4 supporting Science and Geography.

 The Whole World Cake is a worksheet-free session suitable for children from Foundation level through to year 4.
-The children are invited to help make a cake and are sent around the Garden in search of the ingredients from the plants that produce them.
+Children are invited to help make a cake and are sent around the Garden in search of the ingredients from the plants that produce them.
 The trail takes them through temperate woodland, into a desert, and into the warm temperate and tropical glasshouses.
 When they return, the ingredients are put together and the children learn about the countries the ingredients have come from and the people involved in their production.
 The ingredients go into a 'magic oven' and out comes a Whole World Cake which children can sample.

 The introductory talk touches on many aspects of the science curriculum, including when age-appropriate, pollination, adaptation, diversity and uses of plants.
 In the follow-up session they learn how sugar cane is eaten, how bananas travel across the world to our supermarkets and the price of a banana is distributed and learn about fair-trade.